-Cooling, air conditioning and energy for computing (most likely in that order) are the key factors that determine ongoing energy costs in every datacenter.
-IT Hardware is not only expensive to run but also expensive to purchase (not to mention UPS, generators, the building itself, lighting etc.) and makes it very costly to build a new datacenter or refit an old datacenter or repurpose an existing property.
-With traditional air-cooled datacenter, maintaining low levels of humidity and temperature (not to mention the not so obvious benefits of liquid immersion cooling) is extremely important to ensure the correct operation of the IT Hardware.
+Cooling, air conditioning, and energy for computing (most likely in that order) are the key factors that determine ongoing energy costs in every datacenter.
+IT hardware is not only expensive to run but also expensive to purchase – not to mention UPS, generators, the building itself, lighting, etc. This makes it very costly to build a brand-new datacenter, refit an old one, or repurpose an existing property.
+With traditional air-cooled datacenters, maintaining low levels of humidity and temperature (not to mention the not-so-obvious benefits of liquid immersion cooling) is extremely important to ensuring the correct operation of IT hardware.

-Power Usage Effectiveness (PUE) and its reciprocal datacenter Infrastructure Efficiency (DCiE) were introduced by the Green Grid, a nonprofit made up of a consortium of various disciplines (technology providers, facility architects, end-users, utility companies and policy makers) that collaborate to improve the efficiency of datacenters.
+Power Usage Effectiveness (PUE) and its reciprocal Datacenter Infrastructure Efficiency (DCiE) were introduced by the Green Grid – a nonprofit organization made up of a consortium of various disciplines including technology providers, facility architects, end-users, utility companies and policymakers – that collaborate to improve the efficiency of datacenters.

-Using PUE as a measurement helps understand how efficient a datacenter is and compare with similar datacenters in similar locations or with similar environmental conditions, to determine whether there are areas that could be improved by adopting new technology and by applying best practises and architectural choices.
+Measuring PUE helps datacenter operators understand how efficient their datacenter is and enables them to make comparisons of datacenters in similar locations or environmental conditions, to determine whether there’s room for improvement in areas such as adopting new technology, applying best practices, or can even inspire architectural design decisions.